ThreeSR/UniFine/README.md

-# UniFine
+# UniFine: A Unified and Fine-grained Approach for Zero-shot Vision-Language Understanding

-Official Code of UniFine
+Code will be released soon.